HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 The root of the problem is that **all CSS is global**.
 “Avoid global variables” has forever been at the top of the list of best practices for programmers, but CSS is, by its very nature, a global list of rules.
-Every one of those Bootstrap variables is global.
+Those pages and pages of Bootstrap variables?
+Every single one is global.

 Not only do all styles exist in the same global namespace, but rules can “see” the entire DOM, and you don’t know in advance what the DOM will contain; so it’s not possible to compute in advance what rules might be applied in what combinations.
 This is not merely a difficulty, it’s a problem of **fundamental unknowability**.

+One consequence of that is that it's impossible to delete dead code, because you can't be sure whether any given CSS selector is used or not.
+As a result, CSS codebases are, in practice, append-only.

 In an article entitled [Oh No!
 Our Stylesheet Only Grows and Grows and Grows!](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/), CSS guru Chris Coyier describes the lengths one team goes to: They instrument their production site to analyze a sample of real page loads and report back which CSS selectors seem to be unused.
-But even this extreme approach to dead code elimination just provides an educated guess -- there's just no way to test every possible page in every conceivable state of user interaction:
+But even this extreme approach just provides an educated guess -- there's just no way to test every possible page in every conceivable state of user interaction:

 > imagine some CSS that applies only to a select menu, for a logged-in user, with an expired
 > subscription, who wants to update a credit card, in a modal window, with a form that displays a
 > certain way because the card is American Express.

-This is why so many CSS codebases are, in practice, append-only: No amount of static analysis can tell you whether it’s safe to delete any given rule.

-So we all approach CSS changes with trepidation, never changing or deleting, only adding, and keeping our additions as focused as possible  --  and consequently ramping up specificity in a never-ending arms race of specificity, with nuclear `!important` statements proliferating out of control.
+The same problem applies to modifying existing selectors: You can't be sure what the effects will be.
+So we all approach CSS changes with trepidation, never changing or deleting, only adding, and keeping our additions as focused as possible  --  and consequently ramping up specificity in a never-ending arms race, with nuclear `!important` statements proliferating out of control.

 ## Reining in CSS's global scope

 Most programming languages have solved this problem organizing code into **modules**, each with its own scope.
 This makes it so that an ordinary human only needs to reason about one self-contained part at a time.
 There are a couple of ways to achieve this with CSS:

 ### Naming conventions